ellisp/ellisp.github.io/_posts/2015-08-04-fibs-elo-ratings-basics.md

    - R
    - Backgammon
    - Animations
 description: I show how to convert from the Elo ratings of a backgammon player and their opponent and match length to the theoretical probability of winning.
-I simulate a simple two player backgammon forum to show how Elo ratings vary at random around players "true" skill level.
+I simulate a simple two player backgammon forum to show how Elo ratings vary at random around players 'true' skill level.
 Along the way, I demonstrate making animated graphics for a webpage.
 image: /img/0002-EloProbs.gif
 category: R
 ---